Home

 Overview

-Manatua is a regional submarine cable system spanning 3,634 km across the central South Pacific.
-It connects four island nations — Cook Islands, French Polynesia, Niue, and Samoa — forming a multi-country intra-Pacific link that serves some of the more remote communities in the region.
+Manatua is a submarine cable system spanning 3,634 km across the central South Pacific Ocean.
+It connects four island nations - Cook Islands, French Polynesia, Niue, and Samoa - providing critical telecommunications infrastructure to some of the most remote communities in the region.
+Operational since 2020, the cable enhances connectivity and supports economic development, education, and healthcare services by delivering faster and more reliable internet access.
+Manatua is notable for its multi-country design, linking territories that previously relied on limited or satellite-based connectivity solutions.

 Route and Landings